The University Honors College

 Maintaining Our Legacy of Excellence

 The Honors Program provides an especially rich and challenging set of academic offerings to talented and highly motivated students at Tennessee State University.
 Through special courses, and emphasis in undergraduate research, and a vigorous intellectual community, the University Honors Program (UHP) enables students to identify their intellectual interests and reach heights of excellence.

 In the years since 1964, the UHP has continued to develop and grow.
 In terms of space and facilities, we have moved from occupying a converted classroom in the Agricultural Building to the Honors Center, located on the first floor of the Student Success Center.
 Dr. McDonald Williams became director of the Honors Center at TSU in 1966 and held that position until his retirement in 1988.
 Additionally, he gave 30 years of distinguished service as an English professor at TSU.
 The University Honors Center was named the McDonald Williams Honors Center on October 31, 1995.

 More important than the physical changes that have taken place are the increasingly large number of students entering the UHP and the achievements they are making.
-They come from many different states and countries and have a variety of majors.
+Our students come from many different states and countries, and have a variety of majors.
 The UHP provides students with many opportunities, such as research presentation, internships, and study abroad.
 Consistent with Honors objectives, our students continue to be admitted to prestigious graduate and professional schools, and gain valuable employment upon graduation.

 Honors Mission and Goals